Outlier-robust subsampling techniques for persistent homology: Datasets

-We introduce the data sets to which we apply the different landmark selection methods.
-The data sets are chosen to be simple to allow us to determine effects of the landmark selection.
-The data sets consist of signal points that are sampled from a topologically interesting structure -- a sphere, a Klein bottle, or a torus -- and noise points that we design to be topologically different from the signal.
+We introduce the datasets to which we apply the different landmark selection methods.
+The datasets are chosen to be simple to allow us to determine effects of the landmark selection.
+The datasets consist of signal points that are sampled from a topologically interesting structure -- a sphere, a Klein bottle, or a torus -- and noise points that we design to be topologically different from the signal.